bhavyamadan/Reuters/README.md

 The corpus used is the Reuters corpus from NLTK.

-Rest all the description is given in the jupyter notebook.
+Rest all the description is given in the Multi label clasification jupyter notebook or ".py" file.